 A comprehensive oral exam is done which may include any necessary x-rays to complete the evaluation.
 We are looking for the presence of any cavities and checking the condition of any existing restorations.
 The soft tissues are checked for gum problems, periodontal disease and oral cancer.
 Also the TMJ and occlusion are checked for jaw and bite problems.
 From the exam, we can then come up with your diagnosis and treatment plan.
-We also check the teeth, gums and tissues at each regular cleaning for signs of any problems or oral cancer.
+We also do an exam at each regular cleaning.

 An emergency visit includes diagnosing the immediate problem and getting you as comfortable as possible.
 A follow-up appointment can then be made to address any other dental problems.